Every child is an artist. The problem is how to remain an artist once we grow up.

 What do they have that I don’t?
-I’ll tell you – it’s a direct access to the ‘inner child’.
-Again, we all have one in us somewhere – after all, we were all one once, and so all have the distant memory of the things that we got up to.
+It’s a direct access to the ‘inner child’.
+Again, we all have one in us somewhere – after all, we were all one once – and so all have the distant memory of the things that we got up to.
 Forget Corinthians – DON’T put away childish things!

-So how do we encourage behaviours that allow our inner childlike sensibilities to take over?
+So, how do we encourage behaviours that allow our inner childlike sensibilities to take over?
 How do we pull together fresh ideas without fear of failure?
-When should we choose to seek out new paths without being too focussed on how they’ll be mapped out?
+When should we choose to seek out new paths without being too focused on how they’ll be mapped out?

 Ash Thorp (genius graphic artist and art/creative director) has an amazing podcast, The Collective Podcast.
-Here’s a great episode featuring AKQA Creative Director, Ian Wharton.
-It’s well worth a listen, and I’d encourage anyone that’s in a creative rut (or maybe too wrapped up in the day-to-day) to give it a listen.
-He touches on ‘unpoliced thought’, surrendering all rationality and experience in favour of a imagination, and the six Principles of Youthful thinking:
+For anyone that’s in a creative rut (or maybe too wrapped up in the day-to-day), listen to this great episode featuring AKQA Creative Director, Ian Wharton.
+He touches on ‘unpoliced thought’ (surrendering all rationality and experience in favour of an imagination) and the Six Principles of Youthful Thinking:

-Pretty self explanatory but you can read more about these in his book, Spark for the Fire
+You can read more about these in his book, Spark for the Fire.

-We try to bring this mindset into our brainstorm sessions, and approach it with total openness and a ‘no wrong answer’ approach.
+Creativity is an Outlook core value.
+We try to bring this mindset into our brainstorm sessions, and approach them with total openness and a ‘no wrong answer’ approach.
 This encourages honest input and raises the likeliness of achieving wonderful abstract thought.

-There’s three more ideas that I’d add.
-They come naturally to some people, but more difficult to other especially as you become larger (and more business minded) as an organisation – but nonetheless, important to recognise how to adopt them when needed:
+There are three more ideas that I’d add to Ian Wharton’s list.
+They can be difficult to remember and apply as you become larger (and more business-minded) as an organisation.
+Nonetheless, it’s important to recognise how to adopt them when needed: